 Some Trends in Society

 The obvious trend, which Koshersalami and the Canadian Journalist’s articles key on, is demographic change.
-However, there are a two other trends which I think are less apparent but which may be more important: 1) the divergence between the coasts (and the major cities) and “flyover country;” and 2) a general hemorrhaging of legitimacy at all levels of Government.
+However, there are a couple of other trends which I think are less apparent but which may be more important: 1) the divergence between the coasts (and the major cities) and “flyover country;” and 2) a general hemorrhaging of legitimacy at all levels of Government.

 I will address the later points in separate posts.